avigewirtz/avigewirtz.github.io-/make/writing-a-simple-makefile.md

-We create a what is known as a dependency rule for each file that needs to be built.
-In make terminology, these files are known as targets.
-They correspond non-leaf nodes.
-Dependency rule for each target has the followinf syntax:
+We create a what is known as a dependency rule for each node that isn't a leaf.
+These nodes correspond to files that are built.
+In make terminology, they're called targets.
+Dependency rules have the following syntax:

 ```
 target: dependencies